openethereum/openethereum.github.io/"PV64"-Snapshot-Format.md

 ]
 ```

-The blocks within are assumed to be sequential, so that their abridged RLP can be assembled into entire blocks simply using the metadata at the beginning.
+The blocks within must be sequential, so that their abridged RLP can be assembled into entire blocks simply using the metadata at the beginning.

 ## Abridged block RLP